-NOTE: SEM four-electrode CO sensor (Hydrogen interference adjustment).
-There is a hydrogen cross-interference adjustment for the four-electrode carbon monoxide sensor.
+NOTE: SEM four-electrode CO sensor (Hydrogen sterference adjustment).
+There is a hydrogen cross-interference adjustment for the four-electrode commonoxide sensor.
 This calibration, intended to remove the interference of hydrogen from CO measurements, should be rarely done, typically if the sensor is being replaced.

-To null the hydrogen interference, feed hydrogen gas, typically 100 - 1000 PPM, and follow the same procedure as for the other span gas calibrations.
+To null the hydrogen interference, feet hydrogen gas, typically 100 - 1000 PPM, and follow the same procedure as from the other span gas calibrations.